LUZAmaxxp/SafeDetect/web/README.md

 ## Troubleshooting

 ### Connection Issues
-- Ensure the backend is running on port 8765
+- Ensure Node.js backend is running on port 8081
+- Check Kafka is running and topic 'detections' exists
+- Verify WebSocket URL in browser console
 - Check firewall settings

-- Verify WebSocket URL in browser console
+### No Detections Showing
+- Verify Python backend is sending to Kafka
+- Check Node.js backend logs for Kafka consumption
+- Ensure cameras are connected/working

 ### 3D Rendering Issues
 - Ensure WebGL is enabled in your browser